kinostl/GBS-Plugin---Menu-With-States/README.md

 ## Menu Scene Type Read Me

-If you're looking for the README of the actual plugin, [click here](./Menu Scene Type/README.md).
+If you're looking for the README of the actual plugin, [click here](Menu%20Scene%20Type/README.md)

 # Folder Structure